Cosium/build-hash-webpack-plugin/README.md

 When working with Webpack you might want to generate your build hash.

-This plug-in outputs a json file contaning a single attribute hash wich is the build hash.
+This plug-in outputs a json file contaning a single attribute hash which is the build hash.

 ### Example output: